30 Sep 2020

 Developers sometimes tell you what you want to hear and not what the truth is.
 This is rare but it does happen in the workspace.
 Or maybe, they don't tell you the whole picture.
 When you have basic coding experience and know how to visualize and clean up raw data, you'll be able to cut through the clutter and see if your developer is telling the truth.
 Even while interviewing prospective candidates, you'll end up making better hiring decisions by asking the right questions and not feeling like a clueless amateur.

-You can use scripting to automate various tasks in-house and embed feedback forms which get triggered when a user navigates to specific sections of your website content.
+You can use scripting to automate various tasks in-house and embed feedback forms that get triggered when a user navigates to specific sections of your website content.